michax/next.js-wedding-template-v1/README.md

 - refactoring code.
 Make reused function ( In summary file, repeat filters too many times.)
 - make it more UX friendly
 - create PDF document with collected date
-- refactoring, make reuseable components etc.
+- refactoring, make reuseable components etc
 - work on RWD and more
 - summary page will be protected by password